MicrosoftDocs/VBA-Docs/api/Word.SaveAs2.md

 End Sub
 ```

-The following code example loops through all the installed converters and, if it finds the WordPerfect 6.0 converter, it saves the active document using the converter.
+The following code example loops through all the installed converters, and if it finds the WordPerfect 6.0 converter, it saves the active document using the converter.